ALRW/dayAsADev/courseSections/section2.md

 $ ruby server.rb -p $PORT -o $IP
 ```

 Don't worry about what the `-p $PORT -o $IP` bit means at this stage - it's just something Cloud9 requires.
 Your program should now be running and sending output to the command line.
 Cloud9 should have opened a browser tab with the URL of your website similar to: `https://prototype-website-[Your username].c9users.io/`.
 That's a real, live URL.
 Try opening it from another window, or from your phone.
-Cool huh?
+Cool, huh?

 > If you made your workspace private instead of public, you'll have to sign in to visit the URL on another browser.

 To stop the program running, press `Ctrl + C` in the command window.

-:twisted_rightwards_arrows: Now that we've completed another small step its time to switch over again!
+:twisted_rightwards_arrows: Now that we've completed another small step it's time to switch over again!

 Task 1
 ------

 - [ ] Now the gloves come off...a little.
-Expanding on what we've just done try to create a route called `'/names'` that when visited returns both of your names.
+Expanding on what we've just done try to create a route called `'/names'` that, when visited, returns both of your names.

 [:arrow_backward: Previous page](./section1.md) | [Continue to the answers :arrow_forward:](../tasks/task1.md)